 It is this underlying romance and style, combined with la dolce vita (the good life) – that seems to appeal to visitors just as much as its many UNESCO World Heritage sites (more than any other country).

-Rome, Florence, Milan, Naples and of course Venice draw big crowds, and the architecture and art of these cities is truly remarkable and will not disappoint even the most wary of travelers.
+Rome, Florence, Milan, Naples and of course Venice draw big crowds, and the architecture and art of these cities are truly remarkable and will not disappoint even the wariest of travellers.
 There really is nothing like drifting through the canals of Venice in a Gondola, marvelling at the majesty of the Colosseum in Rome or taking in some of the art in its many churches and chapels.
-Italian cities gave birth to some of history's most beloved and influential figures, works by Michelangelo, Da Vinci, Giotto are unforgettable.
+Italian cities gave birth to some of history's most beloved and influential figures and the beautiful works by Michelangelo, Da Vinci, and Giotto once seen are unforgettable.
 Owing to Italy’s flourishing peak in the Renaissance, its museums are full of exhibits which rival any in the world – for me the museums and palaces in Venice with their old maps are a particular highlight.

 The food scene in Italy is vibrant and dishes vary wildly by region, with places like Positano on the Amalfi Coast and the fishing villages of the south a worthy stop for a meal with a view.